The Policies Development and Review Rule establishes the Policy Register.

 Finding superseded policy documents

 Registered documents must not be copied onto other websites.
-Instead, those sites should link to the register.
+Instead, those sites should link to the Policy Register.
 The following process can be used to create a link which will go directly to the most recent published version of a policy document.

 - Go to the Policy Register